cc65/cc65/libsrc/pce/readme.txt

 some graphical petscii chars should get added to the charset

 interruptor support in crt0 (and cfg) is missing
+- clock() should be hooked to a VBL interrupt

 conio lacks support for different screen sizes, which could be used with different video modes